Sugan2112/gitea_docker/README.md

   [SSH key pair creation (Documentation)](https://www.chiark.greenend.org.uk/~sgtatham/putty/docs.html)

 ### Step 1: Connecting to the server
+#### First connection
+  Let's consider a situation where your hosting provider has given you roor access to the server by login and password.
+  You need to start PuTTY and connect to the server. *It is assumed that you know how to do this and have read it: [instruction](https://www.chiark.greenend.org.uk/~sgtatham/putty/docs.html).
+  You should see it:
+  `root@your_server_name:~#`
+#### After executing [step 3](#step-3-configuring-ssh-access) of this instruction
+  Access to the server will be possible **only by SSH key**.

 ### Step 2: Upgrade packages
+  Commands need to be executed:
+  `apt update && apt upgrade -y`

 ### Step 3: Configuring SSH access